ZahabiyaHalela/ZahabiyaHalela/README.md

-- 👋 Hi, I’m @ZahabiyaHalela
+- 👋 Hi there, I’m @ZahabiyaHalela
-- 👀 I’m interested in data
+- 👀 Always ready to have a conversation on Data Analytics, K-pop, Food, Travel, Music etc
-- 🌱 I’m currently learning how to use machine learning algorithms to make life easier
+- 🌱 I’m currently learning how to use machine learning algorithms to make my own and others life easier !
-- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me zrjhalela@gmail.com

 <!---